 How to limit or disable ad targeting with Google

-You may wish to switch it off, however, if you don’t want to be confronted by past interests.
-It can be annoying to see the last Amazon listing you once checked out pasted across every website you visit — and it can even become a problem if that product was a gift for someone else that uses your device.
+However, you may wish to switch it off if you don’t want to be confronted by past interests.
+It can be annoying to see the last Amazon listing you once checked out pasted across every website you visit.
+You may want to avoid the constant reminder that what you do online is tracked.

 If you keep ad personalization switched on, you’ll see a list of individual categories underneath.
 These are the topics Google thinks you might be interested in.
 You can keep them all switched on should you want to see ads based on all the items listed, but you can also turn off those you don’t want.

 Keep in mind that these changes won’t affect all the adverts you see online, only the Google ones.
 As one final caution, don’t be surprised if Google’s suggestions don’t line up precisely with your search habits, either.
 Google also determines your gender, age group, marital status, parental status, and more.

 You won’t be able to avoid targeted ads simply by going into an incognito mode in Chrome.
 Google collects data from videos you watch, searches (including voice), apps you use, things you buy, people you talk to, etc. Avoiding it all would be a challenge.

 Many websites use Google ad services, so the settings you change on the ad settings page will carry over.
 For more granular control and to see what other sites have access to your information, click on Control ad personalization on other websites and apps that use Google ad services and individually opt-out of third-party trackers.